International Committee for Investigation of Torture in Belarus presents its 5th report

 Since May 2020, at least 35,000 people in Belarus have been convicted for political reasons, more than 4,600 political criminal cases have been opened, and more than 630 people have been recognized as political prisoners.

 At least 115 civil society organizations and media outlets have been liquidated or are in the process of liquidation for political reasons.

 The researchers consider forced migration and exile from Belarus (for instance, cases of Sviatlana Tsikhanouskaya, Ivan Krautsou, and Anton Radniankou) as forced displacement in the absence of “real choice”, which can also be qualified as a crime against humanity.

 The researchers also cite examples of mass torture (about 1,500 of which have already been documented) and inhumane conditions in places of detention, as well as cases of sexual violence against detainees.
 So far, the Investigative Committee of Belarus has not opened a single criminal case on the facts of torture.

-According to the International Committee for the Investigation of Torture in Belarus, 19 lawyers lost their licenses over the past year.
+According to the International Committee for the Investigation of Torture in Belarus, 19 lawyers were stripped of their licenses over the past year.
 All of them worked as defenders in politically motivated cases or spoke out publicly about violations of the law.